 Reader in Comparative Politics

-Edwin Bacon also has an MBA in higher education management.
-He has held a number of management positions in two UK universities.
+Edwin Bacon has an MBA in higher education management from the University of London.
+He has held a number of management positions in UK universities.
 He directed the Leadership Foundation funded Management of Small Higher Education Institutions Network until 2013, and has published and served as a consultant in the field of higher education management.
-‘Neo-collegiality: restoring academic engagement in the managerial university’ was published in the Leadership Foundation’s ‘Stimulus Paper’ series in 2014.
+His paper ‘Neo-collegiality: restoring academic engagement in the managerial university’ has been published in the Leadership Foundation’s ‘Stimulus Paper’ series.

 - ‘Perspectives for Russia’s Future: The Case for Narrative Analysis’ in Richard Sakwa and Agnieszka Pikulicka-Wilczewska (eds) Ukraine and Russia: People, Politics, Propaganda and Perspectives, E-International Relations e-book, February 2015